Leave Policies for Civil Service Employees

 - Grandfather/Grandmother/Grandchild (of employee)

 Probational or permanent employees will be allowed time off without the loss of pay, annual leave or sick leave.
-Annual leave may be approved in accordance with normal policy to attend the services of other relatives and friends or to extend funeral leave beyond the allowed time.
+Annual leave may be approved in accordance with normal policy to attend the services of other relatives and friends or to extend funeral leave beyond the time allowed.

 Civil Service Exam